32 Moon craters named after women

 Look at a Moon atlas, and you’ll see a land populated with the names of philosophers, mathematicians, and astronomers.
 Great men like Plato, Aristarchus, Kepler, Galileo, Newton, Planck, have been immortalized by naming Moon craters after them, cementing their names in the firmament.
 But – what about the women?
-Out of the 1,605 named craters on the lunar surface, 29 are named after women – that is 1.8%.
-What does this percentage signify?
+Out of the1,578 catalogued and named craters on the lunar surface, 32 are named after women – that is barely 2%.
+I found this percentage to be disappointingly low.

-The next step is to print the craters with a 3D printer, to give them shape and presence.
+The next step was to print the craters with a 3D printer, to give them shape and presence.
 I am especially interested in this three-dimensional representation.
 A crater is essentially a void, a hollow in the regolith.
 The void echoes the underrepresentation of women in positions of power, in the scientific canon, and in history.
 The void also speaks to its opposite: each crater is a result of an impact, a shattering of the calm surface.
-The 27 women who made such an impact will be thrown into full relief with each sculpture.
-This process is currently in progress; I am working to translate the LIDAR data from NASA’s Orbital Data Explorer into printable 3D files.
+The 32 women who made such an impact will be thrown into full relief with each sculpture.
+This process is currently in progress.

 To read more about the project, please visit this article which appeared in the Globe and Mail on March 10, 2016.
 (A the time, only 27 craters were named after women)

 As part of an art education pilot project I created a short video documenting myself in my studio while creating one of the Moon crater drawings.